peterlecavalier/learning_swiftui/README.md

 - Day 6: I think the labeled statements in Swift are pretty cool!
 I've encountered situations in Python before where I wish I had something like this for loops...
 - Day 7: I'm really starting to like Swift's customization with their syntax.
 Although it's a bit more complicated than other languages I've learned, it's really interesting!
 - Day 8: I'm starting to have a lot of fun with this!!
 Today's checkpoint was an interesting example.
 Swift's error handling is a bit tedious in my opinion, but it's nice that it has plenty of safeguards up to prevent you from making mistakes in your code.
+- Day 9: Closures are pretty similar to lambda funcs in Python.
+There's definitely more nuances + safeguards as with other Swift things, but it's cool to see!